 That is amazing!
 How often do you get to go fishing yourself nowadays?

 Yeah, we don’t get to actually fish as much anymore.
 In fact, very seldom do I myself get to fish these days.
 I am taking other people fishing, that’s my main job.
 I get my excitement from watching these kids, or ladies or guys catch fish for the first time, or their biggest fish ever.
 That’s my new way of getting pleasure from fishing, and it feels great.

 One last question: You also offer military discounts?

 That’s right.
 I was in the army for 11 years, on active duty.
 I served in Iraq and was in National Guard before that as well.
 Anybody former or active military – they all get a discount with me.
 If at some point you’ve served your country, and you’ve put your life on the line – I know what these guys have been through, so giving them a discount and taking them fishing with me – that’s the least I can do.

-To find out more about Captain Whitley, Destin Rodeo, or to book a trip with Pescador III, check out his profile.
+To find out more about Captain Whitley or to book a trip with Pescador III, check out his profile.
+Interested in the Destin Fishing Rodeo? head over to our dedicated tournament page.
 Got any questions for Captain Mike?
 Let us know in the comments below!